virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+where

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers on which the action should be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
- One of those three parameters is required.
+ One of these three parameters is required.
- - `count` - total nodes count after action will be finished
+ - `count` - nodes total count after action will be finished

 ###SetExtIpEnabled
-Available Nodes: all
+Available for node types
 ```
 {
   "setExtIpEnabled": [